Levy-Khintchin Theorem for best simultaneous Diophantine approximations: Best approximations

 \subsection{Minimal vectors in lattices}

-The notion of minimal vector goes back to Vorono\"{\i}.
+The notion of minimal vector goes back to Voronoi.
 He used minimal vectors to find units in cubic fields (see \cite{Vor} and also \cite{BuchI,BuchII}).
-It allows to convert statements about best simultaneous Diophantine approximations of vectors or of matrices into statements about lattices (see \cite{Cheu,Chev-Mosc}).
+Minimal vectors are a key ingredient of the proofs of Theorems \ref{thm:levy-d} and \ref{thm:jager}, they allow to convert statements about best simultaneous Diophantine approximations of vectors or matrices into statements about lattices.